 Ron Glaubitz holds IKA flag.
 George Byrd is to the right.
-David Vaughn is
+David Vaughn is between them.
+George and David both made the 1972 U.S. team. |

 I promised some of his family members a while back that I would talk a bit about what I knew about George Byrd.